HIMU-0010/React_FastAPI-APP-Fruit-List/README.md

    - Navigate to the `frontend` directory.
    - Install dependencies: `npm install`
+   - Install axios: `npm install axios`
-   - Run the development server: `npm start`
+   - Run the development server: `npm run dev`
    - Access the frontend application at address shown on your terminal

 ## Project Structure